Auditory (Hearing) Problems &Dyslexia (SpLD’s)

 In Britain over eight million people suffer from a hearing loss, over 25,000 of these are children.
-Deafness is often associated with older people.
-But many are born deaf or profoundly deaf – others become so after an illness.
-One million children (0-8 years) will experience temporary deafness caused by glue ear
+One million children (0-8 years) will experience temporary deafness caused by glue ear.

 With so much research carried out over the last few decades, it is now universally accepted that some dyslexics have problems with auditory skills.